aspose-ocr/Aspose.OCR-Documentation/cpp/getting-started/how-to-run-the-examples/_index.md

 1. Extract the contents of the downloaded ZIP archive to the local machine (if necessary).
 2. _Data_ folder contains all the source files required to run examples.
 3. Open _Aspose.OCR-for-C.vcxproj_ solution file from _Aspose.OCR-for-C_ folder with Microsoft Visual Studio.
-4. Open `main.cpp` file from _Aspose.OCR-for-C_ folder and uncomment the examples you want to run in the `main` method.
+4. Open `main.cpp` file from _Aspose.OCR-for-C_ folder and uncomment the examples you want to run in the `main` function.
 5. Build the project.
 On the first run, all required dependencies will be automatically downloaded via NuGet.

 Feel free to contact us through our [Free Support Forum] (https://forum.aspose.com/c/ocr/16) if you have any problems running the examples.